steffenbusch/caddy-jwt-issuer/README.md

 This folder contains an example configuration for using the Caddy JWT Issuer plugin.
 The setup demonstrates how to protect multiple applications with JWT-based authentication and how to issue tokens using an interactive login endpoint.

 Users can log in through a browser form to obtain a JWT, which can then be used to access protected resources.
 For more details and example configurations, see the [examples folder](./example).

+The example Caddyfile also includes snippets demonstrating how to customize error messages on the login page.
+These messages can be tailored for scenarios such as token expiration, invalid audience claims (e.g., "Access Denied"), and more.
+Additionally, the example shows how the logout endpoint can store the JWT's JTI in a blocklist, and how this blocklist can be utilized with the `token_is_blocked` matcher to prevent access using revoked tokens.

 ## License